Home > Pre-Existing Conditions & Travel Insurance

-Getting coverage is wise, but it's really important that you understand how travel insurance works - which means what is covered, what isn't, and other options you have.
+Getting coverage is wise, but it's important to understand how travel insurance works, like what is covered, what isn't, and other options that you have (especially if there are specific existing conditions to take into consideration).

-We’ll go over what qualifies as a pre-existing condition, how to declare it, and what may or may not be covered to give you peace of mind during your trip.
+We're travel insurance experts with 14+ years of experience.
+We're here to share our insights about what qualifies as a pre-existing condition, when and how to declare them, and what may or may not be covered in your plan.

 These conditions could range from issues like high cholesterol or blood pressure to more serious ones, such as heart disease, diabetes, or a history of strokes.

-Long-term illnesses and diseases, such as autoimmune diseases or genetic disorders, are also considered pre-existing conditions.
+Long-term illnesses and diseases, like autoimmune diseases or genetic disorders, are also considered pre-existing conditions.

 Some common examples of pre-existing conditions include: